-What about good light, crown molding, updated kitchen and baths, and close access to the Metro?
-Given my max budget of $450,000, those items are just “nice-to-haves” not “must-haves.”
+What about good light, crown molding, updated kitchen and baths, and close access to transit?
+Given my max budget, those items are just “nice-to-haves” not “must-haves.”

 I could increase my budget but to do so would weaken my emergency fund and if I have learned anything as a homeowner it is that having a fully-funded emergency fund is critical.

 I could also take out a 30-year mortgage instead of the 15- or 20-year mortgage I prefer.
 What’s wrong with a 30-year mortgage?
 The amount of the house payment going to principle is so small in the beginning that if the home value takes a dive I will once again be underwater.
 Been there, done that.